Check out the best snowboard training tips for staying fit and agile at home. Get prepped for the Winter in the best way!

 An open space to practice on, a pen and a piece of paper to write things down, and YouTube.
 If you want to go next level, find a trampoline, a training board (either your normal board, a trampoline/jib board, or a DIY skateboard turns training board), something that can mark a spot or line (to jump or jib on), but this could also be a balance bar or piece of wood.
 All set up?
 Alright, let’s get started!

 First, you need to have a goal you’re working on.
 Let’s say you want to learn a backside 360 with a nose grab, and you’ve never done one before.
-There’re a lot of different parts to the trick, so break it down into smaller pieces, write it down somewhere so you can look at it later again.
+There are many different parts to the trick, so break it down into smaller pieces and write it down somewhere so you can look at it again.

-Find a YouTube video where someone does that trick (you probably have on in mind already, cause this is most of the time where your inspiration comes from).
+Find a YouTube video where someone does that trick (you probably have one in mind already cause this is most of the time where your inspiration comes from).
 And take a moment to observe the trick.
-What is the snowboarder doing with his arms, legs, head, shoulders, where is he looking at what time.
+What is the snowboarder doing with his arms, legs, head, and shoulders?
+Where is he looking at what time?
 Write that down.

 Now take it to your practice.
-Start by mimicking the movements in slow-mo on flat ground (if possible of course) without your snowboard or training board.
+Start by mimicking the movements in slow-mo on flat ground (if possible) without your snowboard or training board.
 So for the 360, see if you can wind up your arms, look over your shoulder, twist your body, and jump a 180 to start with.
 Build your confidence up to a 360.
 Now practice the grab, first in slow motion to reach down to your nose.
-You’ll find that it’s only possible when you bend your front leg a bit more and stretch out the back one.
+You’ll find that it’s only possible when you bend your front leg more and stretch out the back.
 So remember that when you take it to the mountain.

-You can always level it up by strapping in your snowboard or training board on flat ground, or practice on a trampoline with or without board.
+You can always level it up by strapping your snowboard or training board on flat ground or practising on a trampoline with or without a board.

-For a lot of movements you need momentum of course, so they are a bit difficult to statically mimic.
+For a lot of movements, you need momentum, of course, so they are a bit difficult to mimic statically.
 But you’ll see, even by practising where you look during the trick, it will help a lot with your spatial awareness.
-And more importantly, it will safe you from a lot of clumsy attempts on the mountain.
+And more importantly, it will save you from many clumsy attempts on the mountain.

-Make it more fun by practising your trick (or parts of it) with a similar type of sport like skateboarding, surfing, wakeboarding, or kiting.
-And of course, watch a bunch of YouTube videos.
+Make it more fun by practising your trick (or parts of it) with a similar type of sport like skateboarding, surfing, wakeboarding, or kitting.
+And, of course, watch a bunch of YouTube videos.

-As mentioned before, training or balance boards exist in different shapes and sizes these days.
-And while snowboard training is getting more and more advanced, there are ones that are specifically designed for snowboarding, hooray!
+As mentioned, training or balance boards exist in different shapes and sizes.
+And while snowboard training is getting more and more advanced, some are specifically designed for snowboarding; hooray!

-Snowboard Addiction, for example, has a snowboard training board and balance bar to simulate jumping and jibbing on a snowboard, so rad!
-Check out their insta account and youtube channel to see Max Parrott and Katie Ormerod rocking the training set up.
+Snowboard Addiction, for example, has a snowboard training board and balance bar to simulate jumping and jibbing on a snowboard; it is so rad!
+Check out their Instagram account and YouTube channel to see Max Parrott and Katie Ormerod rocking the training set up.
 They also have lots of tutorials for jumping on a trampoline.
 And if you can’t afford one, there is always the option to make one yourself with a skateboard deck and a bit of duct tape.
 Easy does it.

 Overcome fear and stay focused throughout the low season!

-Another great way to overcome a mental blockage is to break a trick into smaller pieces (like we’ve seen before when we talked about muscle memory).
-If you’re confident doing smaller parts of the trick, the real trick does not seem so bad anymore.
-You know how to do the trick right?
+Another great way to overcome a mental blockage is to break a trick into smaller pieces (like we’ve seen before when discussing muscle memory).
+If you’re confident doing smaller parts of the trick, the real trick no longer seems so bad.
+You know how to do the trick, right?
 And if you fall, then at least you can analyse what part went wrong.

 The mind is a funny thing and works in a million different ways.
-Some snowboarders talk themselves into doing tricks, others have breathing exercises that help them calm down.
-It’s super inspiring to see snowboarders recover from the heaviest injuries and flourish after.
+Some snowboarders talk themselves into doing tricks; others have breathing exercises that help them calm down.
+It’s inspiring to see snowboarders recover from the heaviest injuries and flourish afterwards.

 Mindfulness training!
 It might sound a bit woolly, but it’s super helpful in setting your mind in the right direction.
 Just give it a try.